amida-tech/Virtual-Regional-Office/rapid_ready_for_decision/dc-7343-algorithms/README.md

 # Docker

-Use the commands to build and run with docker, from the dc-7343-algorithms directory:
+Use the commands to build and run with Docker, from the dc-7343-algorithms directory:
 `docker build --no-cache -t dc-7343-algorithms .`
 `docker run -p 5000:5000 dc-7343-algorithms `